starkatt/Cocksmithing/cocksmithing.md

 Begin by pulling the base surface away from the mold assembly.

 Next, separate the two halves of the support shell.
 Even if you built the shell properly, there's a very good chance that the two halves will be stuck together.
-You'll probably need to pry them apart, and it might take more force than you're expecting.
+You'll probably need to pry them apart, and it might take more force than you're expecting

 Now you can pull the primary model out of the glove mold.
 To do this, you'll probably need to invert the glove mold as you pull.